hackerb9/mktrans/README.md

 Similar to -s, but does not antialias at all.

-### About -p <x,y>
+### About -p *x*,*y*

-'P' specifies which pixel to start floodfilling from, instead of 0,0.
+*X*,*y* specifies which pixel to start floodfilling from, instead of 0,0.
-You probably should just *ignore* this option and use The GIMP for more fiddly, complex images.
-You could theoretically use -p to remove any lagoons that got missed by a first floodfill.
+You probably should just _ignore_ this option and use The GIMP for more fiddly, complex images.

+Theoretically you can use -p to remove any lagoons that got missed by a first floodfill.
 Note the letters 'a' and 'g' in the example below.

     convert logo: foo.png
     mktrans -p 160,100 foo.png